jagregory/abrash-black-book/src/chapter-02.md

 of high-level languages and by the process of transformation from high-level to machine language.
-Consequently, carefully optimized assembly is not just the language of choice but the *only* choice for the 1percent to 10 percent of code—usually consisting of small, well-defined subroutines—that determines overall program performance, and it is the only choice for code that must be as compact as possible, as well.
+Consequently, carefully optimized assembly is not just the language of choice but the *only* choice for the 1 percent to 10 percent of code—usually consisting of small, well-defined subroutines—that determines overall program performance, and it is the only choice for code that must be as compact as possible, as well.
 In the run-of-the-mill, non-time-critical portions of your